SoftwareHeritage/swh-alter/docs/usage.rst

    - Objects in the _journal_ will not be removed.
    - Search data in Elasticsearch will not be removed.

+If during the removal process a reference is added to one of the removed objects, the process will be rolled back.
+This will also be the case if any error happens during the process.
+The recovery bundle will be left intact.

 Options:

 ``--dry-run``